-contribute to the planning and implementation of employee recruitment, selection, and retention strategies.
+participate in the recruitment, selection, and retention of employees.

-- assist in environmental scans and acquire data related to demand and supply of human resources; - identify competencies required for the position(s); - track recruitment programs and identify potential internal and external sources for qualified applicants who are reflective of the community; - implement outreach, access, and advertising strategies to attract qualified applicants; - incorporate e-recruitment and other evolving technologies into the recruitment strategy; - provide potential employees with all necessary information about the organization; - convey the organization's brand\ in order to recruit suitable applicants; - contribute to the development of selection processes and coordinate selection committees; - support partnerships and relationships with agencies and institutions for the purpose of recruitment; - use valid assessment tools to determine suitability of prospective employees in accordance with relevant labour and human rights laws, policies, and regulations; - identify systems and processes that link the career plans and employee competencies with the current and future needs of the organization; - use human resources information systems to contribute to human resources planning; - implement strategies aimed at attracting and retaining qualified employees; - maintain a global perspective on cultures and customs including qualifications of foreign credentialed applicants.
+- participate in the identification of competencies required for the position(s); - assist in the identification of potential internal and external sources for qualified applicants who are reflective of the community; - assist in implementing outreach, access, and advertising strategies to attract qualified applicants; - assist in incorporating e-recruitment and other evolving technologies into the recruitment strategy; - assist in providing potential employees with all necessary information about the organization; - assist in conveying the organization's brand\ in order to recruit suitable applicants; - use valid assessment tools to determine suitability of prospective employees in accordance with relevant labour and human rights laws, policies, and regulations; - use human resources information systems to assist with human resources planning; - implement strategies aimed at attracting and retaining qualified employees; - maintain a global perspective on cultures and customs including qualifications of foreign credentialed applicants.

-administer and facilitate the performance management\ program.
+participate in performance management\ processes.

-- make recommendations to align the performance management\ program with the organization's strategic goals and direction; - use job-related performance indicators that are relevant, reliable, and accurately reflect the employee's range of responsibilities; - use valid quantifiable standards for performance evaluation; - assist employees to align personal performance goals with the organization's strategic goals; - communicate performance management\ processes to all organizational levels; - administer performance management\ processes in accordance with relevant law and organizational policy; - communicate performance interview format(s); - identify appropriate personnel to be involved in performance management\ processes; - advise and support supervisors and others in performance management\ policies and processes; - assist employees in identifying career paths; - identify resources available to assist in the development of strategies to improve individual employee performance; - complete documentation necessary for performance management\ processes: - identify and communicate appropriate follow-up (e.g., corrective action, wage increase, promotion, training, bonus); - incorporate performance outcomes into human resources information system; - implement a plan to evaluate the performance management\ program.
+- assist employees to align personal performance goals with organization's strategic goals; - communicate performance management\ processes to all organizational levels; - administer performance management\ processes in accordance with relevant law and organizational policy; - communicate performance interview format(s); - assist employees in identifying career paths; - identify resources available to assist in the development of strategies to improve individual employee performance; - complete documentation necessary for performance management\ processes; - communicate appropriate follow-up (e.g., corrective action, wage increase, promotion, training bonus); - incorporate performance outcomes into human resources information system; - participate in the ongoing review of performance management\ processes.

-coordinate and support the development, implementation, and evaluation of employee orientation, training, and development programs.
+participate in the planning, delivery, and evaluation of employee orientation, training, and development programs.